umd-lhcb/lhcb-ntuples-gen/docs/ntupling/installation.md

 Windows:

 1. Download and install the latest `VirtualBox` from [here](https://www.virtualbox.org/wiki/Downloads).
-2. Download the pre-built image from [here](https://www.dropbox.com/sh/83deuk98mb8ckxi/AAAXUIuqiXN6_atuDzx5Whm6a?dl=0) (download both `.ovf` and `.vmdk` files).
+2. Download the pre-built image from [here](https://www.dropbox.com/sh/zyohmvod41pc4oc/AAACD1LOaRjiVM-YdkdLzd_Ca?dl=0) (choose the latest date, then download both `.ovf` and `.vmdk` files).
 3. Launch `VirtualBox`, click **Tools**, then click **Import**, choose the `ovf` file, then proceed with default settings.

 !!! note
     Both the username and password of the virtual machine are `vagrant`.